clamy54/BlackBox-Cue/README.md

 ### Who is it for?

-- **Live stage managers** -- Adjust music directly during rehearsal.
+- **Live stage managers**.
+Adjust music directly during rehearsal.
 No prep time needed: assign a file, set the behavior, play.
-- **Improvisation shows** -- Nothing is scripted.
+- **Improvisation shows**.
+Nothing is scripted.
 The sound operator reacts in real time with 300 sounds at their fingertips.
-- **Solo performers** -- One-man shows, magicians, storytellers: control your own soundtrack hands-free with a wireless presenter or a Stream Deck, without a sound engineer.
+- **Solo performers**.
+One-man shows, magicians, storytellers: control your own soundtrack hands-free with a wireless presenter or a Stream Deck, without a sound engineer.
-- **Dance schools and choreographers** -- Start, stop, and switch music instantly with crossfade transitions.
+- **Dance schools and choreographers**.
+Start, stop, and switch music instantly with crossfade transitions.
 Auto-Trim skips the silence so your cues start right on the beat.
 Speed control lets you slow down music for choreography practice, then play at normal speed for the show.
-- **Theater companies and workshops** -- Build an efficient cue list in minutes, not hours.
+- **Theater companies and workshops**.
+Build an efficient cue list in minutes, not hours.
 Each pad has its own end behavior (one-shot, loop, continue), start behavior (auto-trim, custom offset), and fade settings.
-- **Young audience shows** -- Timing depends on the audience's reactions.
+- **Young audience shows**.
+Timing depends on the audience's reactions.
 Trigger any sound at any moment, in any order.
-- **Background music** -- Waiting rooms, shops, restaurants, exhibitions: set up a playlist with Continue mode and crossfade, and let it run.
+- **Background music**.
+Waiting rooms, shops, restaurants, exhibitions: set up a playlist with Continue mode and crossfade, and let it run.

 ### Precision without complexity